- Software Transactional Memory

 - Building on top of the way the GIL is removed, we will talk about How to write multithreaded programs: the 10‘000-feet view and transaction.TransactionQueue.

 pypy-stm requires 64-bit Linux for now.

 Development is done in the branch stmgc-c7.
-If you are only interested in trying it out, you can download a Ubuntu binary here (pypy-stm-2.3*.tar.bz2, Ubuntu 12.04-14.04).
+If you are only interested in trying it out, you can download a Ubuntu binary here (pypy-stm-2.*.tar.bz2, for Ubuntu 12.04-14.04).
 The current version supports four “segments”, which means that it will run up to four threads in parallel.
 (Development recently switched to stmgc-c8, but that is not ready for trying out yet.)

 To build a version from sources, you first need to compile a custom version of clang(!); we recommend downloading llvm and clang like described here, but at revision 201645 (use svn co -r 201645 <path> for all checkouts).
 Then apply all the patches in this directory: they are fixes for a clang-only feature that hasn’t been used so heavily in the past (without the patches, you get crashes of clang).
 Then get the branch stmgc-c7 of PyPy and run: